luke-h1/storify/README.md

 # :runner: Getting started

-Now that the databases are started we can startup the API for the first time.
+Now that the databases are started we can start the API for the first time.
 It's worth nothing that when the server is in development, we automatically run migrations in order to save time when changing database columns.
-If you want to generate a migration however you can turn this feature off by setting `synchronize: false` in `src/api/src/db/createConn.ts`

 Run the following commands to start the API (ensure the databases are running):